jon32446/deap-regex-solver-genetic-programming/README.md

 ## regex_solver
 An attempt to evolve a regex that matches everything in one list while matching nothing in a second list.
-This attempt works for small, simple lists.
-But if the lists get even slightly more complicated, then the GP evolves regexes with catastrophic backtracking and this stalls the evolution.

-Need to find a way to kill and penalise long-running GP functions.
+Changing to possessive quantifiers avoided catastrophic backtracking and allows this to evolve for more complex lists and multiple generations.

 ```
 python regex_solver.py 10000 10 --match arthur marthur --avoid jimmy billy